Nifty September futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, declined 3.26% to 13.18.
+The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, jumped 6.21% to 13.37.

-Reliance Industries, HDFC Bank and Tata Motors were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, ICICI Bank and State Bank of India were the top traded individual stock futures contracts in F&O segment of NSE.

 The September 2024 F&O contracts will expire on 26 September 2024.